Features

 • Optional bonuses for guests, like board games

-If your vacation rental attracts groups, add a fold-out couch which can serve as an extra bed if needed.
+If your vacation rental attracts groups, add a fold-out couch that can serve as an extra bed if needed.

 Families enjoy getting together for meals while on vacation.
 Meals are just as memorable as the other plans and outings that your guests will enjoy, so make their experience in your dining room worthwhile.
 For the dining room, the inventory checklist should include: